When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.

 These may include:

-- Early repayment fee (which may apply beyond the length of your fixed rate)
+- An early repayment fee (ERC), which may apply beyond the length of your fixed rate

-- Valuation fee (though with remortgaging this is often free)
+- Valuation fee (when remortgaging, this is often free)

-- Conveyancing fee (again, usually free when you remortgage)
+- Conveyancing fee (this is usually free when you remortgage)

-Sometimes the combined fees might potentially outweigh the savings you stand to make through remortgaging to a new deal, so consider this carefully (again, your mortgage broker will help you work this out).
+Sometimes the fees might potentially outweigh the savings when remortgaging to a new deal, so consider this carefully.
+A mortgage broker will be able to help you work this out.

 When is the best time to remortgage?